-Editor’s Note: This is one in a series of pieces NGI is undertaking as the energy industry readies for the new year.
-With Lower 48 natural gas and oil supply continuing to surge in an uncertain environment as liquefied natural gas exports ramp up, Mexico markets remain shrouded in uncertainty and stakeholders demand more value.
+Editor’s Note: This is one of a 14-piece series NGI undertook as the energy industry readied for the new year, with Lower 48 natural gas and oil supply continuing to surge in an uncertain environment as liquefied natural gas exports ramp up, Mexico markets remain shrouded and stakeholders demand more value.
+Get your complimentary copy of NGI’s 2020 Special Report today.

 On Sunday, exactly one year after taking office, Mexican President Andrés Manuel López Obrador told a packed Zocalo square in Mexico City that he had fulfilled 89 of his 100 campaign promises and said by next year at this time everything would be in place to construct “a new country.”